Highlights of Tamil Nadu and Kerala

 Arrival at Bangalore International Airport.

 Arrival at the hotel and check-in.
-Standard Check-in at 14:00 / Check out at 12:00.
+Standard check-in at 14:00 / check-out at 12:00.

-Overnight stay in Bangaluru.
+Overnight stay in Bangalore.

 Day 2 - Bangalore-Hampi (342 Km, 6 Hours)